d15rup7or/Labs/Brainpan: 1/README.md

 # Brainpan 1 Walkthrough
-Following is the outcome of my hacking handiwork and obtaining root.
-Withour further delay, let's start the party.
+Following is the outcome of my adventure with Brainpan: 1 Without further delay, let's start the party.

 ## 1. Initial Scan